markuskolp/plainbi/README.md

 **optional**:
 - show_breadcrumb: shows a breadcrumb above the page
 - parent_page: refers to the parent page (used for the breadcrumb to show a navigation e.g. "parent page" > "current page") - array of "alias" and "name" of the parent page

+##### user_column

+**optional**: defines which column contains the username and tells plainbi to write the username of the logged in user into this column, when creating or editing a record (insert / update)

 ##### table_columns